-A player who intentionally commits any of the following nine offences:-
+A player who intentionally commits any of the following nine offences: (a) Kicks or attempts to kick an opponent:

-- (a) Kicks or attempts to kick an opponent: - (b) Trips an opponent, i.e., throwing or attempting to throw him by the use of the legs or by stooping in front of or behind him; - (c) Jumps at an opponent; - (d) Charges an opponent in a violent or dangerous manner; - (e) Charges an opponent from behind unless the latter be obstructing;
+- (b) Trips an opponent, i.e., throwing or attempting to throw him by the use of the legs or by stooping in front of or behind him; - (c) Jumps at an opponent; - (d) Charges an opponent in a violent or dangerous manner;

 agent from passing over the goal-line.
-If this happens in the normal course of play, other than at the taking of a penalty kick: the game must be stopped and restarted by the referee dropping the ball at the place where the ball came into contact with the interference.
+If this happens in the normal course of play, other than at the taking of a penalty-kick: the game must be stopped and restarted by the Referee dropping the ball at the place where the ball came into contact with the interference.

-- 3 If the ball is going into goal, but before it passes wholly over the goal-line, a spectator enters the field and tries to prevent the goal but fails to make contact with the ball which then goes into goal, the referee shall allow the goal. - 1 Off-side shall not be judged at the moment the player in question receives the ball, but at the moment when the ball is passed to him by one of his own side.
+3 If, when the ball is going into goal, a spectator enters the field before it passes wholly over the goal-line, and tries to prevent a score, a goal, shall be allowed if the ball goes into goal unless the spectator has made contact with the ball or has interfered with play, in which case the referee shall stop the game and restart it by dropping the ball at the place where the contact or interference occurred.

+1 Off-side shall not be judged at the moment the player in question receives the ball, but at the moment when the ball is passed to him by one of his own side.
 A player who is not in an off-side position when one of his colleagues passes the ball to him or takes a free-kick, does not therefore become offside if he goes forward during the flight of the ball.

-- 1 If the goalkeeper either intentionally strikes an opponent by throwing the ball vigorously at him or pushes him with the ball while holding it, the referee shall award a penalty-kick, if the offence took place within the penalty-area. - 2 If a player deliberately turns his back to an opponent when he is about to be tackled, he may be charged but not in a dangerous manner. - 3 In case of body-contact in the goal-area between an attacking player and the opposing goalkeeper not in possession of the shall be penalised by the award of a direct free-kick to be taken by the opposing side from the place where the offence occurred.
+1 If the goalkeeper either intentionally strikes an opponent by throwing the ball vigorously at him or pushes him with the ball while holding it, the Referee shall award a penalty-kick, if the offence took place within the penalty-area.

+2 If a player deliberately turns his back to an opponent when he is about to be tackled, he may be charged but not in a dangerous manner.

+8 In case of body-contact in the goal-area